gmaciak/InterruptibleSequencer/README.md

     // set interrupt flag
     result[@"ShouldInterrupt"] = @YES;

-    // go to next step (if you omit invocation of completion block, here is the point where sequencer stops and is removed)
+    // go to next step (if invocation of completion block is missing
+    // here is the point where sequencer stops and is removed)
     // mark the following line as comment ane look at the console log to check it out completion(result);
 }];